markdoc/docs/pages/docs/nodes.md

   (Node, ?Options) =>
     ValidationError[];
   ```
 - Extend Markdoc validation.
-Used to validate that the content meets validation requirements.
-This is called during the [`validate` step](/docs/render#validate)
+This validates that the content meets validation requirements, and is called during the [`validate` step](/docs/render#validate)

 {% /table %}